 It's possible to import both .dat files containing just questions text or zip archives containing questions and associated medias (images, sounds, ...).

 If your questions contains images they are imported too.

 Also both Blackboard POOL and QTI files are supported.

-Questions produced with TestGen and Examview software and saved as Blackboard files are imported.
+Questions produced with TestGen and Examview softwares and saved as Blackboard files are imported.

 If the zip archives contains several resources files all questions from all files are imported.
 "Undeployed" Blackboard quiz are also supported.